Facts About Raleigh, N.C.

 Wilmington, N.C. -- 123

 Parks and Recreation: Raleigh boasts more than 9,000 acres of parkland and almost 1,300 acres of water, offering recreational activities year-round.
-A nationally-acclaimed greenway system spans 152 miles, providing walking, jogging and hiking trails that connect many of the City of Raleigh's 200+ parks.
+A nationally-acclaimed greenway system spans more than 180 miles, providing walking, jogging and hiking trails that connect many of the City of Raleigh's 200+ parks and Town of Cary's 30+ parks.
 Surrounding towns have even more parks and recreational opportunities.

 Fauna/Flora: The Raleigh area's hardwood and mixed conifer forests are home to a wide variety of wildlife, including wood ducks, white-tailed deer, Canada geese and wild turkeys.